dafvid/micropython-bmp280/README.md

 * *use_case* - Use case to start the BMP280 with.
 Set to None to disable measuring on boot.

 ## Enums
-Values for different settings are defined in the following constants
+Values for different settings are defined in the following constants.
+Reference to manual section in parenthesis.
 ### Use cases (See 3.4, 3.8.2)
 * BMP280_CASE_HANDHELD_LOW
 * BMP280_CASE_HANDHELD_DYN (*default*)